Background pattern

 5. Stomach cancer.

-6. Lymphomas such as Non-Hodgkin lymphoma (diseases that affect white blood cells or lymphocytes) and Hodgkin lymphoma (disease of the lymphatic system).
+6. Lymphomas, such as non-Hodgkin's lymphoma (diseases that affect white blood cells or lymphocytes) and Hodgkin's lymphoma (a disease of the lymphatic system).

 7. Thyroid gland cancer.

-8. Gynecological and genitourinary tumors: tumors in ovaries, endometrium, testicles, prostate, or bladder.
+8. Gynecological and genitourinary tumors: tumors in the ovaries, endometrium, testicles, prostate, or bladder.

-9. Solid tumors in pediatrics such as rhabdomyosarcoma (cancer that forms in soft tissue of the muscle), neuroblastoma (cancer of immature cells primarily affecting infants and children), Wilms tumor (disease in which malignant cells are found in the kidney) and liver tumors.
+9. Solid tumors in pediatrics, such as rhabdomyosarcoma (a cancer that forms in the soft tissue of the muscle), neuroblastoma (a cancer of immature cells that mainly affects infants and children), Wilms tumor (a disease in which malignant cells are found in the kidney), and liver tumors.

-10. Leukemias (bone marrow cancer) such as acute lymphoblastic leukemia, acute myeloid leukemia and chronic leukemias.
+10. Leukemias (bone marrow cancer), such as acute lymphocytic leukemia, acute myeloid leukemia, and chronic leukemias.

-11. Induction of multiple myeloma: cancer that begins in white blood cells that produce antibodies responsible for the body's defense.
+11. Induction of multiple myeloma: a cancer that begins in the white blood cells that produce antibodies, which are responsible for the body's defense.

-Farmiblastina will only be prescribed by an experienced doctor in cancer medications.
+Farmiblastina will only be prescribed to you by a doctor with experience in cancer medications.

-If you have any doubts about how Farmiblastina works or why this medication has been prescribed to you, consult your doctor.
+If you have any questions about how Farmiblastina works or why this medication has been prescribed to you, consult your doctor.

-2. What you need to know before starting to use Farmiblastina
+2. What you need to know before taking Farmiblastina

-If you are allergic to the active ingredient or to other anticancer agents in the same group or to any of the other components of this medication (listed in section 6).
+If you are allergic to the active substance or to other anticancer agents of the same group or to any of the other components of this medication (listed in section 6).

-Do not use Farmiblastina if administration is intravenous:
+Do not use Farmiblastina if administration is by intravenous route:

 • If you have a persistent alteration of your immune system (altered ability to fight infections or diseases)